 - Since then the Cordish Companies have been exploring every avenue possible to shut down the referendum – in order to allow the zoning law to stand as is (slots at either Laurel or Arundel Mills).

 Maryland horse people have been very divided by the referendum issue.
 On the one hand, there is the issue of loyalty, of supporting the equine-related business (the Maryland Jockey Club) rather than the non-equine related business (the Cordish Companies) – despite that the equine-related business is owned by a non-equine related business, MI Development (which has expressed the possibility of developing Laurel Park if the racetrack fails to be profitable)… there is just that tendency to be loyal to “our” Jockey Club.

-Then there is the philosophical issue of, if we are going to have slots, slots should be confined to existing gambling establishments, i.e. racetracks…that new gambling establishments do not need to be created.
+Then there is the philosophical issue of, if we are going to have slots, slots should be confined to existing gambling establishments, i.e. racetracks, or online sites like 918kiss, or that new gambling establishments do not need to be created.